-Moderation is critical though; too much of any kind of nut is going to cause your dog to have an upset tummy.
+Moderation is critical though; too much of any kind of nut is not safe and going to cause your dog to have an upset tummy.
 Some dogs will get loose stool after eating just a few nuts while others can experience full-blown diarrhea or vomiting.
 If you toss your pup a few nuts as a snack and you notice his stools loosening, no more!

 Nuts That Are Bad For Dogs:

 Nuts Toxic to Dogs:

 - Nuts and dogs